-Birth Control: This medication should not be used during pregnancy.
-Women of childbearing age who are taking cladribine and female partners or men who are taking cladribine should use an effective method of birth control during treatment and for at least 6 months after the last dose of the medication.
+Birth control: This medication should not be used during pregnancy.
+Women who could become pregnant who are taking cladribine and female partners of men who are taking cladribine should use an effective method of birth control during treatment and for at least 6 months after the last dose of the medication.
 It is not known if cladribine will make birth control pills less effective.
 If you are using birth control pills, a barrier method of contraception (e.g., condoms) should be added during treatment and for at least 4 weeks after the last dose in each treatment year.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Cancer: As with other medications that reduce the effectiveness of the immune system, cladribine may increase the risk of developing certain types of cancer.
 Discuss any concerns you may have with your doctor.
 Report any unusual infections, swelling or persistent pain, or unintentional weight loss to your doctor as soon as possible.